Efforts to establish a sound material-cycle society

 Brother International (Aust.)
 Pty.
 Ltd.

 Brother International (Aust.)
 Pty.
-Ltd. is participating in the Cartridges 4 Planet Ark (C4PA) program to recycle printer toner cartridges.
+Ltd. is a founding member of the Cartridges 4 Planet Ark (C4PA) program to recycle printer toner cartridges.
 Since its founding, this program has collected and recycled a total of 46.7 million printer cartridges (as of the end of August 2020)

 Brother International (NZ) Ltd.

 Brother International (NZ) Ltd. is working with an experienced recycling contractor to collect and recycle used consumables (e.g. ink and toner cartridges, drum units) and printers.
-In FY2019 (April 1, 2019-March 31, 2020), 110,000 consumables and printers weighing 29,578 kg in total were collected.
+In FY2019 (April 1, 2019-March 31, 2020), 110,000 consumables and printers/All-in-Ones weighing a total of 41 tons were collected.

 Reducing CO2 emissions through closed-loop recycling of toner cartridges